web3/web3.js/TESTING.md

 npm registry which is spun up in CI using [verdaccio][14].
 (Implementation details can be seen in [scripts/e2e.npm.publish.sh][15])

-The real world target is then cloned and npm or yarn are used to replace the target's existing Web3 version with the version published to the the private registry.
+The real world target is then cloned and npm or yarn are used to replace its existing Web3 version with the version published to the the private registry.
 A simple example can be seen at [scripts/e2e.ganache.core.sh][10].

 In practice, complex projects can have many versions of Web3 nested in their dependency tree.
-For the test to be valid, it's important to coerce all of them to the virtually published package.
+It's important to coerce all of them to the virtually published package's version for the test to be valid.
 This can be done with [scripts/js/resolutions.js][18] which modifies the target's `package.json` to take advantage of Yarn's [selective dependency resolutions][17].
 An example of its use can be seen at [scripts/e2e.mosaic.sh][8].